 Bank, loan, or financial Institution statement |

-First and last name, your current address, at least four digits of identification, account, card, or customer number.
+Your first and last name, your current address, at least four digits of identification, account, card, or customer number.
 Only statements issued or sent from a bank or financial institution are accepted.
 Other forms, like a letter, notification, or documents you complete yourself (deposit slip, application, etc.) aren’t accepted.
 Tips:

 |